jaszhou1/sourcemem_online/notes/deploying-experiment-to-gcloud.md

 specification in an index file.
 (See [below](#update-the-datastore-index).)

+To configure the datastore, you will need to log into the Google Cloud Console and navigate to the "Datastore" section in the left-hand panel.
+If the datastore has not yet been initialised, you will need to do so by both selecting a "mode" for the datastore to operate in (either "Native" mode, which is better for mobile apps, or "Datastore" mode). **Select "Datastore" mode**.
+You will also need to indicate where the datastore should be located.
+This is not critically important, as our datastore usage is comparatively tiny, but selecting the United States region (or a single instance on the west coast of the United States) should be more than sufficient.

+**Remember to [update the datastore index](#update-the-datastore-index)** during deployment before actually running any (somewhat complex) query.

 ## Activate the correct project
 All of the deployment commands either take a `--project` command-line argument or, if the `--project` argument is missing, use the project